By Kim Butts

 Godly discernment takes place in complete unity about the perfect will of the Father rather than staying attached to personal agendas or ideas.
 There may be times when people can “agree to disagree” about nonessentials and still move forward with unity.
 As you and your team pray for unity of heart, mind, and purpose, the Holy Spirit will be at work to bring you to a well-discerned decision.

 KIM BUTTS is co-founder of Harvest Prayer Ministries and author of several books available at prayershop.org.
-The prayer sections in this guide are a part of Kim’s new book, 7 Prayers for Discernment and Decision-Making that will be available in June 2019.
+The prayer sections in this guide are a part of Kim’s book, 7 Prayers for Discernment and Decision-Making.